 Periodontal maintenance adherence and chronic-condition populations are where prevention can matter most.

-- Audit operations against plan documents
+- Audit operations against plan docs

 Confirm the SPD reflects reality, eligibility rules are consistently applied, and COBRA/appeals processes are handled correctly.